ma-compbio/SNIPER/README.md

 # README for SNIPER
+This is the hg38 branch of the SNIPER implementation.
+We have updated this branch to use newer python libraries (please see requirements for more details).
 Please email kxiong@andrew.cmu.edu with any questions about installation or usage.

 # Installation